VPAC/seqpar/sequentialandparallelprogramming.md

 * 1    Thread 0x7ffff7dd7760 (LWP 20560) "hello3versompc" main ()
     at hello3versomp.c:14
 ```

+In the above example the breakpoint is inserted at a line number.
+Another common method is to insert it at a function name (e.g., `(gdb) break main`).
+This is probably the better practise in all but the shortest programs.
+The reason being is, if one has well-constructed code, functions represent the encapsulated areas where variable scope is established and passed and therefor indicates where errors are most likely to occur or can be elucidated, either within a function or between functions.
+Breakpoints can also be named, (e.g., (gdb) break checkmain:main`) or set at a physical address.
+Breaks can also be set conditionally, e.g., `(gdb) break test if var = 1`).
+When a break is set, GDB provides a breakpoint number as multiple breakpoints can be set in a program.
+The break will include the address, filename, and line number.
+Available breakpoints can be viewed with the `info` command and can be removed with the `clear $linenumber`.

+As illustrated one can run through the code with the `run` command or step through it, line-by-line with the `step` command.
+The `step` command will `step` into a function, but the `next` command can be used to skip or "step over" a function.
+If there is no function the `next` command will simply continue to the next line.
+The `cont` (contintue) command starts the program.
+An integer count can be provided to te `step` and `next` command to represent how many times the command should be carried out (e.g., `step 5` would mean the next five lines of code).

+GDB makes it easy to inspect the data within a running program.
+Continuing with
+your debugging session, it’s now time to look at your stack structure.
+You do this
+with the display command:
+(gdb) display stack
+1: stack = {stack = {2, 0, 1107383313, 134513378,
+1108545272, 1108544020, -1073750392, 134513265,
+1108544020, 1073792624}, index = 1}
+(gdb)
+If you simply display the stack variable, you see the aggregate components of
+the structure (first the array itself, then the index variable).
+Note that many of the
+stack elements are unusually large numbers, but this is only because the structure
+is not initialized.
+You can inspect specific elements of the stack variable, also using
+the display command:

 Despite being supported for threaded applications, parallelism with distributed memory and message passing (e.g., OpenMPI) however can create some difficulties if conducted naively as following illustrates.